dsilva1994/MarketPromo-Insights-A-B-Testing-Sales-Impact/README.md

 ## How to Use This Repository
 - Navigate through the folders to access code and visualizations.
 - Use the Code: You can reference or adapt the Python code in the Jupyter Notebook, but do not replicate the full project.
-- Feel free to give me feedack or exchange ideas!
+- Feel free to give me feedback or exchange ideas!
 - Licensing: This work is licensed under CC BY-NC 4.0, meaning it can be used for learning but not for commercial purposes.

 ## Contact Me